Goes D'oh - Connections Between Rugrats and Simpsons

 The Simpsons isn't the only TV series that has coincidences with Rugrats.

 Click here for some coincidences with As Told By Ginger.
-Return to

 my main page.